 References

 4. Li S. Chemical Composition and Product Quality Control of Turmeric (Curcuma longa L.).
-Vol 52011.
+Pharmaceutical Crops.
+2011;5(1):28-54.

 7. Agarwal S, Mishra R, Gupta AK, Gupta A. Chapter 5 - Turmeric: isolation and synthesis of important biological molecules.
 In: Tewari A, Tiwari S, eds.
 Synthesis of Medicinal Agents from Plants.
-Elsevier; 2018:105-125.
+Elsevier.
+2018:105-125.

 8. Kuptniratsaikul V, Dajpratham P, Taechaarpornkul W, et al. Efficacy and safety of Curcuma domestica extracts compared with ibuprofen in patients with knee osteoarthritis: a multicenter study.
 Clin Interv Aging.
 2014;9:451-458.